 - Form fields (how many form fields, what form fields you use, etc.)

-When you create an A/B test, you’ll be testing two different variations of an email sign-p form to see which one performs the best.
-This is determined by how many more people sign up on the winning email sign-up form.
+When you create an A/B test, you’ll measure two different variations of an email sign-up form to see which one performs the best (i.e., which one received the most email sign-ups).

-The key to creating a great A/B test to ensure you are only changing one element at a time.
-If you change the all of the form copy, you won’t know if it was the new headline or the new CTA button language that changed the results.
+The key to creating a great A/B test is to change only one element at a time.
+If you rewrite the copy on the entire form, you won’t know if it was the new headline or the new CTA button that changed the results.

-When ConversionXL tested their CTA button, they chose a red and green color to test with and decided to keep the copy the same.
-When the test results came back, they were able to definitively see that the red button increased conversions by 34 percent.
+When ConversionXL tested their CTA button, they ran a red and green color, but used identical copy.
+When the test results came back, they saw that the red button increased conversions by 34 percent.

-In this A/B testing experiment, the change was as simple as changing “your” to “my” in the CTA button.
+In the below A/B testing experiment, the test simply changed “your” to “my” in the CTA button.
 It may seem like too small of a detail to test, but the results say otherwise.
 The “Create My Account” button outperformed the other version by nearly 25 percent.

-To complete A/B tests of your own, you can look into tools like LeadPages, OptinMonster, or Hubspot (which will integrate with your Interact quiz) to create A/B test variations that fit your needs.
-Your email service provider may also provide A/B testing options so contact their team for more details.
+To complete your own A/B test, look into tools like LeadPages, OptinMonster, or Hubspot (which will integrate with your Interact quiz) to create A/B test variations that fit your needs.
+Your email service provider may also provide A/B testing options, so contact them for details.

 4 email marketing templates you’ll need to build an email list

 Well, you don’t have to start from scratch.
-If the blinking cursor is giving you major anxiety, you can use our email marketing templates to help you create everything you need to get started with list building.
+If the blinking cursor is giving you major anxiety, use our email marketing templates to help create everything you need to get started with list building.